 One of the biggest complaints among current customers is that you can update and review your credit report an unlimited amount of time for the first month, after that, it can only be done once a month.
 Many customers feel that the reason to pay for this service in the first place is to review their report on demand.
 When receiving a credit score from the any credit monitoring program, know that it is not the same score figure that creditors and major banks are looking into.
 You are given what people call a FAKO (which basically means fake-o) score.
 This “FAKO” score is distributed among all reporting agencies because FICO scores pertain to Fair-Issac who has a closely held algorithm to determine your credit score.
 The FAKO score issued by the program should be used as a guide to give you a ballpark-figure of where your FICO score is.

 Beyond the essential credit monitoring service and FICO score, the HSBC program doesn’t appear to offer much more than any other credit monitoring services.
 But, don’t let that first impression fool you.
 If you dig a little deeper you’ll find a wealth of tools and apps you can use to improve your overall credit rating.
 For example, they have a nifty interest calculator that goes beyond what can be found free over the internet.
-When you take advantage of all of their financial tools and resources, you get a full suite of cutting edge tools that can help you stay on track to rebuilding your credit rating.
+When you take advantage of all of their financial tools and resources, you get a full suite of cutting edge tools that can help you stay on track with your credit rating.

 You may want to take advantage of the free trial month they have to offer if you want to take a peek at your credit report.
 If you are not satisfied, you can always cancel.
 In the early days of the service, past customers complained that trying to cancel the service is a tedious and frustrating ordeal and coined it a “scam‘.
 You may find a customer service agent selling you the benefits time and time again, and may even offer your a monthly discount to remain a customer.
 The good news is that now you can cancel at anytime online, on the phone or via email.
 In the end it is up to you to see if their monitoring program is in your (and wallet’s) best interest.